How to prepare for hiking

 - Consider how to travel.
 Public transport is recommended: it's a safe way to travel and you'll help preserving nature.
 Also, you don't have to return to your starting point.
 If you depend on transportation down the mountain at the end point, be sure to check the timetable for the last ride;

-- Route details can be obtained from detailed hiking maps and descriptions offered by tourist agencies, our website and others.
-Note that (parts of) routes may be different from the descriptions and maps for various reasons.
+- Route details can be obtained from the maps on each of our hiking route pages: you can switch between street view, satellite view and topographic view (with contour lines).
+Also you can download a kml file with coordinates to use in any program you prefer.
+Apart from this, there are paper hiking maps and leaflets offered by tourist agencies.
+Note that parts of routes may be different from the descriptions for various reasons.
 For example, storms can cause quite some damage in the mountains, so routes can be changed, closed or diverted because of that;

 - Watch the short term local weather forecasts.
 Avoid high altitude hiking when the weather is bad.
 There are plenty of trails in the valleys, that allow you to reach a village quickly if bad weather sets in.